 WZ: Who is this windfoil suitable for?

-JC: This windfoil is great for all users, it takes off smoothly and can be rode at slow speed or a more aggressive rider could take off quickly, efficiently and fly at quite some speed.
-I would say more advance windfoilers would like the bug foil.
+JC: This windfoil is great for all users, it takes off smoothly and can be ridden at slow speed or a more aggressive rider could take off quickly, efficiently and fly at quite some speed.
+I would say more advanced windfoilers would like the bug foil.
 It offers good speed and stability and is easy to use.

 The Bug is a great foil for all, from anyone who wants to get into foiling as a beginner or advance foilers looking to go fast or progress to jumping.
 The Bug foil is a very stable platform once flying and is so easy to maintain a constant height.
 The only negative is it takes a little more power to get up and flying in comparison to the Horue or Neilpryde Carbon foil, but it’s a very small difference.